-Cash and cash equivalents: Cash and cash equivalents consist of cash and highly liquid investments not held for resale with original maturities at the time of acquisition of three months or less.
+Cash and cash equivalents: Cash and cash equivalents consist of cash and highly liquid investments not held for resale with original maturities of three months or less.
 The Company's cash and cash equivalents are maintained with a member bank of the Federal Deposit Insurance Corporation ("FDIC") and at times, such balances may be in excess of the FDIC insurance limits.
-Included in cash and cash equivalents was \$33,460 and \$32,612 held in a US Bank Money Market Deposit Account as of June 30, 2016, and December 31, 2015, respectively.
+Included in cash and cash equivalents was \$27,570 and \$32,612 held in a US Bank Money Market Deposit Account as of September 30, 2016, and December 31, 2015, respectively.